Convergence of the majorized PAM method with subspace correction for low-rank composite factorization model: Introduction

-{\bf(ii)} As will be shown in Section \ref{sec3}, our PAMA is actually a variable metric proximal AM method.
-Different from the variable metric methods in \cite{Chouzenoux16,Ochs19}, our variable metric linear operators are natural products of majorizing $F$ by the Lipschitz continuity of $\nabla\!f$.
-In particular, by introducing a subspace correction step to per subproblem, we overcome the difficulty that the variable metric proximal subproblems involving $\vartheta$ have no closed-form solutions.
+As will be shown in Section \ref{sec3}, our proximal AM algorithm is actually a variable metric proximal AM method, but different from the variable metric methods in \cite{Chouzenoux16,Ochs19}, our variable metric linear operators are natural products of majorizing $F$.
+In particular, by introducing a subspace correction step to per subproblem, we overcome the difficulty that the variable metric proximal subproblems have no closed-form solutions.

-{\bf(iii)} Our majorized PAMA with subspace correction has a theoretical certificate.
-Specifically, we prove the subsequence convergence of the iterate sequence for all $\theta_i$ in Table \ref{tab1}, and establish the convergence of the whole iterate sequence and the column subspace sequences of factor pairs under the KL property of $\Phi_{\lambda,\mu}$ and the restrictive conditions \eqref{ass3-Uk}-\eqref{ass3-Vk} that can be satisfied by $\theta_1$, or by $\theta_4$-$\theta_5$ if there is a stationary point with distinct nonzero singular values.
-To the best of our knowledge, this appears to be the first subspace correction AM method with convergence certificate for low-rank composite factorization models.
-Hastie et al. \cite{Hastie15} proposed a PAMA with subspace correction (named softImpute-ALS) for the factorization form of the nuclear-norm regularized least squares model, but did not provide the convergence analysis of the iterate sequence even the objective value sequence.